jltswag/card_reader/README.md

 Person: This class has two fields, both of type String.
 The constructor takes three parameters, two of type String and one object of type Address.
 This class also has a toString method.

-CrediCard: This class has a field of type Random.
+CreditCard: This class has a field of type Random.
 The constructor takes two objects as parameters, a Person and a Money object.
 It has five methods as shown in the diagram with the given parameters and the return types.

 Money: This class has two fields, both of type int.
 It has two constructors, one with a parameter of type double and the other one with a parameter type Money.
 It has 4 methods as shown with the parameters and the return types.